MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/certs-missing-after-device-update.md

 This article provides workarounds for an issue in which a device loses its system and user certificates after an update.

-_Original product version:_ &nbsp;Windows 10, version 20H2; Windows 10, version 2004; Windows 10, version 1909; Windows 10, version 1903; Server: Windows Server, version 20H2; Windows Server, version 2004; Windows Server, version 1909; Windows Server, version 1903
+_Original product version:_ &nbsp;Windows 10, version 20H2; Windows 10, version 2004; Windows 10, version 1909; Windows 10, version 1903

 ## Symptoms